Last updated on April 28, 2020 at 19:05

 |Endometrioid endometrial carcinoma||Non-endometrioid endometrial carcinoma|

 |Association with oestrogen||Associated with high oestrogen||No association|

 Prognosis: In both types, the stage of the cancer at the time of diagnosis is essential for the prognosis.
 Early-stage carcinomas have high 5-year survival rate, but the mortality increases in higher-stage tumors.

 Symptoms: Patients usually present with postmenopausal bleeding.
 The peak incidence is in postmenopausal women, who normally don’t bleed.

 Diagnosis: Endometrial biopsy or curettage may be used.
 It’s important to distinguish between endometrial hyperplasia and endometrial carcinoma on curettage: If there is stroma in the sample, it is hyperplasia.
 If there are only glands and no stroma, it is cancer.

 Treatment: Hysterectomy.
 Radiotherapy and/or chemotherapy if there are metastases.

 Endometrial polyps are focal overgrowths of endometrial tissue.
 They can be sessile or pedunculated.
 Their histology is similar to the basal endometrium.
+The stromal cells are monoclonal, often with rearrangement of chromosomal region 6p21, and thus constitute the neoplastic part of the tumor.
 These polyps are more common around the time of menopause.

 These polyps are usually asymptomatic but they may cause abnormal uterine bleeding.
 They may progress into cancer.